fdivitto/SETKEYS.COM-files/README.md

 This repository contains some keyboard configuration files for full screen editors.
 They work on CPC 6128 in CP/M Plus mode.
+Maybe you need to convert from unix to dos (CP/M) text file format with:

+unix2dos KEYS.VDE

 ----------------------------------------------------------------